risingwavelabs/risingwave-docs-legacy/docs/sql/syntax/sql-pattern-temporal-filters.md

 ## Usage 1: Delete and clean expired data

 When the time expression with `NOW()` is the lower bound condition of the base relation, such as `t > NOW() - INTERVAL '1 hour'`, it can filter records with event times that are too old.
-In RisingWave, the source will pull data from upstream only after some MVs are created and their definitions include this source.
+In RisingWave, the source will pull data from upstream only after some materialized views (MVs) are created and their definitions include this source.
 The source itself does not store any records.
-So with the temporal filter, we can easily limit the total space of the storage.
+Therefore, with the temporal filter, we can easily limit the total storage space.

 The following query returns all rows from the `sales_source` sources where the `sale_date` column plus one week is greater than the current date and time.
 In other words, it will return all sales records within the past week.